You can run queue jobs in your application right after the installation of the application server. Web and GRPC bundles

 By default, all failed jobs will be sent into spiral log.
 But you can change default behavior.
 At first, you need to

-create your own implementation for Spiral\Queue\Failed\FailedJobHandlerInterface
+create your own implementation for Spiral\Queue\Failed\FailedJobHandlerInterface.

 use Spiral\Queue\Failed\FailedJobHandlerInterface;